RandNassar02/MyScheduler/README.md

 Provide instructions on how to use the application, including examples of common tasks.

 ## Video Overview
-Watch this video for a brief overview of "My Scheduler" and its functionalities: [Video.mp4](https://github.com/RandNassar02/MyScheduler/blob/master/Video.mp4).
+Watch this video for a brief overview of "My Scheduler" and its functionalities: [Video.mp4] (https://drive.google.com/file/d/1cpxrrZ2IVAiJ4ZeC9oUqrka1WZs34MNb/view?usp=sharing) .

-## Contributing
-Contributions are welcome!
-Please follow these guidelines for contributing to the project.

 ## Acknowledgments
 Special thanks to my friend ( https://github.com/RandBuzieh ) for their support and contributions to this project.